msayson/msayson.github.io/_posts/2026-06-03-why-deletion-means-different-things.md

 title: "Why deletion means different things in different systems"
 date: 2026-06-03 20:30:00 -0800
 categories: privacy-engineering right-to-be-forgotten
-excerpt: "A data deletion request may have a single intent, but the systems receiving it often implement deletion in very different ways."
+excerpt: "A deletion request may succeed in every system yet produce different outcomes across databases, data warehouses, search indexes, and event streams.
+Effective deletion begins with defining what \"delete\" means in each system."
 ---

 A customer submits a data deletion request.
 The deletion workflow executes across dozens of systems, and every system reports success.